-Figure 5.
-The process of changing the display of a video using two video player components.
+Figure 6.
+Implementation of sequential transition using two video players.

-The transformation can also be realised using three players.
-In this case, not only is the video of the transformation loaded when crossing the video change threshold but also the video of the next viewing position is loaded simultaneously on a separate player.
-The advantage of this implementation is that the loading of the second position video becomes independent of the duration of the transformation video.
+The transformation can also be implemented using three panoramic video players (see Fig. 7).
+In this case, the movement and destination videos could be simultaneously loaded in respective players.
+The advantage of this implementation is that the loading of the destination video becomes independent of the duration of the movement video.
 No matter how small the video is, the second video will always have time to load.
-However, it is necessary to have another video player, which means additional resource usage.
-This implementation has been explored, but as the number of players has been shown to significantly reduce the stability of the system, this approach has been abandoned for experimentation (Fig. 6).
+However, it is necessary to use the third video player, which means additional resource usage.
+This implementation has been explored, and it was noticed that this approach significantly reduces the stability of the system.
+We abandoned this approach in our study, but it can be used on high-end VR equipment.